Skip to main content

 Will I be able to challenge the charge?

-Homeowners will be able to challenge their surcharge valuation through a formal appeals process – likely to be similar to the council tax band appeal process.
-Details of this will be set out in new legislation before it is implemented next year.
+Homeowners will be able to challenge their surcharge valuation through a formal appeals process, modelled on the existing council tax system.

 The OBR estimates that 20% of homeowners – which is approximately 33,000 households – will formally appeal their property valuation to avoid the charge.